 - delays and other issues at ports due to increased administrative and customs procedures; and

 - lack of preparedness of supply chain members impacted by direct risks identified above.

-We’ll be addressing each of the direct risk areas in a series of short briefings in the coming weeks to support you and your colleagues in evaluating how these potential aspects might impact your business.
+We’ve addressed each of the direct risk areas in a series of short briefings, linked above, to support you and your colleagues in evaluating how these potential aspects might impact your business.
 We would argue that such a risk assessment will help any business to a have a greater awareness of the gaps in how prepared it is for different scenarios as well as enabling a flexible approach to adapt to the changing situations more readily.